pfalfa/whitepaper/src/chapter_1.md

 # Abstract

-Pfalfa is platform for developer to develop decentralized apps (dApps) easily using existing blockchain technology backed by Pfalfa token.
+Pfalfa is platform for developer to develop decentralized apps (dApps) easily using existing blockchain, decentralized and peer-to-peer technology backed by Pfalfa token.